Code-Institute-Submissions/fitipedia/README.md

     * There may be a blank line at the end of the Procfile.
 Delete this line as it can cause Heroku problems in locating the file.

 1. Log into your Heroku account and select 'Create a new app' from the dashboard.
 Make sure the app's name is all in lowercase and has no spaces (use dashes ('-') to link words instead).
 Select 'United States' or 'Europe', depending on the region in which you are based.
-    * **You may have created the app in Heroku before starting the deployment, in which case you can skip this step and go straight to the step below.**
+    * **You may have created the app in Heroku before starting the deployment, in which case you can skip this step and go straight to step 8.**

 1. From your Heroku dashboard, select the app to be deployed.
 Click the 'Deploy' tab and select 'GitHub' as the deployment method.